Voyage to the Sundarbans Mangrove Forest

 After a long while, Shripati moors and takes us for a walk through the muddy mangroves.
 The tide will be coming up again in an hour, he says, which is the amount of time we have before the forest floor submerges.
 The contrast with yesterday could not be bigger.
 Pristine nature, absolute quiet and the omnipresent water turn our day into a magical, otherworldly experience.

 I could happily spend several days venturing deeper into the mangroves, as some local tour companies offer.
 But, continuing my slow walk trying not to destroy any vegetation, I wonder if in today’s fragile ecology this is still an option.
-From a century ago, the Sundarbans territory has shrunk considerably to its current 10,000 km2 of which only 15 percent is protected area, including four UNESCO World Heritage Sites.
+From a century ago, the Sundarbans territory has shrunk considerably to its current 10,000 km2 of which only 15 percent is protected area, including four Unesco World Heritage Sites.
 Its ecosystem is under tremendous pressure from both human activity and natural hazards, such as cyclones.
-Perhaps, I muse as we plod back through rising water, we should just contend ourselves to less impactful daytrips that don’t disturb the fragile Sundarbans ecosystem we all so much depend upon.
+Perhaps, I muse as we plod back through rising water, until the local government enforces a more rigorous ecotourism policy, we should just contend ourselves to less impactful daytrips that don’t disturb the fragile Sundarbans ecosystem we all so much depend upon.
 Tant pis for not spotting that tiger.

 “If sadness, O mother! casts a gloom on your face, my eyes are filled with tears!”